-- Three meteorological towers are proposed for the project and are approximately 80 m high and used to monitor wind conditions at the Project site. - The towers will be erected using winches and secured with guy wires tied off to anchors or a monopole foundation.
+- One to two meteorological towers are proposed for the project and are approximately 80 m high and used to monitor wind conditions at the Project site. - The towers will be erected using winches and secured with guy wires tied off to anchors or a monopole foundation.